-The Hotion of Development
+6. The Notion of Development.

-Because the notion of development is peculiarly subject to the distorting influence of counter-positions, our account of insight as activity made no attempt to discuss the nature of genetic method.
+Because the notion of development is peculiarly subject or the distorting influence of counter-positions, our account of insight as activity made no attempt to discuss the nature of genetic method.
 This omission has now to be remedied and, perhaps, the simplest procedure will be to begin by stating and illustrating the principles of development.